andrew henderson menu

 Many people don’t know about this gem, but Portugal has an excellent visa program aimed at non-EU entrepreneurs looking to set up or invest in a business in the country.

-A D2 visa holder is granted a two-year temporary residence permit.
-After which, the permit can be renewed for another three years.
+A D2 visa holder is granted a two-year temporary residence permit, which can be renewed for another three years.
 After five years of legal residency, you may apply for permanent residence or citizenship.

-Moreover, applicants must prove they have the financial means to live in Portugal for a year, regardless of their business structure or income.
+Applicants must also prove they have the financial means to live in Portugal for a year, regardless of their business structure or income.

-There are several other requirements to fulfill depending on your D2 visa motive, which we have discussed in detail in our Portugal D2 Visa Ultimate Guide.
+There are several other requirements to fulfill depending on your D2 visa motive, which we have discussed in detail in our Portugal D2 Visa Quick Guide.

 5. Hungary Business Visa